-Frozen vegetables can be cooked at home, but in cooking them at home they could prove healthy only if they are not cooked poorly.
-You can easily mix with the other food types like pasta or cheese for example.
+You can cook frozen vegetables at home, but in preparing them at home, they could prove healthy only if you cook them correctly.
+You can easily mix with other food types like pasta or cheese, for example.

 For centuries in the cold climates, the freezing of foods was by tribes.
-The developing world did this technique in 1885 when chicken and geese were first sent abroad.
+The developing world did this technique in 1885 when the first send chicken and geese abroad.
 They went from Russia to London.
 Then the meatpacking industry, later on, they started expanding this technique.
 Later in 1929, flash freezing was introduced to the American public by Clarence Birdseye.

-When Clarence Birdseye (More commonly known as Captain Birdseye) was doing expeditions in 1912 and in 1916 he saw natives using food freezing and at that point he became interested.
-At the end of World War 2, freezing foods became more popular by having experimented on orange juice, and on the vegetables.
+When Clarence Birdseye (More commonly known as Captain Birdseye) was doing expeditions in 1912 and 1916, he saw natives using food freezing, and at that point, he became interested.
+At the end of World War 2, freezing foods became more accessible by having experimented with orange juice and on the vegetables.

 What Are Frozen Vegetables

-The most dominating sector in foods industry is the freezing of foods.
-It has become an important, quick and convenient way also at home to preserve fruits and vegetables.
-After harvesting fresh fruits and vegetables they contain enzymes(Chemical Compounds) which can cause the colour change and flavour change.
+The most dominating sector in the food industry is the freezing of foods.
+It has become a compelling, quick, and convenient way also at home to preserve fruits and vegetables.
+After harvesting fresh fruits and vegetables, they contain enzymes(Chemical compound), which can cause color change and flavor change.

 You should freeze these fruits and vegetables straight away.
-This could stop the enzymes from having reactions in the fruits and vegetables we eat.
+It could stop the enzymes from having reactions in the fruits and vegetables we eat.

-You can add these convenient, cheap and rock-hard products to the risks list also.
-Let us have a look why!
+You can add these convenient, cheap, and rock-hard products to the risks list also.
+Let us have a look at why!

 Risks Of Freezing Food